swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

 ![Site Creation Success](site-creation-success.png)

 Next up, as indicated in that success message, you'll need to [pick a theme](https://themes.gohugo.io) and install it.
 There are tons to choose from-- the site you are viewing now is running on [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/).
-The theme you choose will have provided installation instructions.
+The theme you choose will provide its own installation instructions.
 These instructions usually consist of installing the theme as a git-submodule.
-This method is convenient as it allows easily updating the theme by initiating a git pull on that submodule (if that sounds like greek, basically you'll have a one-click method of updating your theme later on).
-With your site created and your theme installed, you now have the basis of your site created.
+This method is convenient as it allows easily updating your theme by initiating a git pull on that submodule.
+Put more simply- you'll have a one-click method of updating to a new version of your chosen theme in the future, should you want to do so.
+Just make sure to run any necessary commands inside the Hugo container's CLI.
+With a blank Hugo site template created and your theme installed, the foundation of your site is in place.

 ### Creating your first post
 Next up, we're going to create a quick test post.
 Before that though, a brief rabbit-trail about Leaf Bundles.

 #### To Leaf-Bundle, or not to Leaf-Bundle

 > In a moment, I'm going to have you run a command that will create the first blog post on your newly created site.
 That command is going to create the post as something Hugo calls a [Leaf Bundle](https://gohugo.io/content-management/page-bundles/).
 I recommend creating all your posts as a leaf bundle because, among other benefits, it allows you to bundle images that are displayed in your post in the same folder as the markdown file that makes up the post itself.
-If you did not create your Posts as leaf bundles, then all images for all your posts would all be lumped together, completely disorganized, inside a folder named ``static`` at the root level of your site folder.
-The diagrams visualize that a bit:
+If you did not create your Posts as leaf bundles, then all images for all your posts will be lumped together, completely disorganized, inside a folder named ``static`` at the root level of your site folder.
+The below diagrams should help visualize this:

 **Leaf Bundle Post Structure**
 >```text